To protect the health of our staff and customers, CDA is following government and industry guidelines for working safely

 - Please ensure doors and windows are opened in the room where the repair is being carried out.

-- We ask that the householder opens and closes doors themselves, and opens internal doors before the engineer enters the property minimise contact.
+- We ask that the engineer enters the property by the door closest to the repair, and that the householder opens and closes doors themselves, opening internal doors before the engineer enters the property to minimise contact.

 - The engineer will sanitise his hands before and after the visit.